TEACH first class: Residency program for initial certification

 Rider University is now accepting applications for Fall 2016.

 TEACH first class participants are limited to 12 students for maximum support and personal attention.

-Fall 2016 will feature immersive classroom experiences and onsite workshops three days a week (Tuesdays, Wednesdays and Thursdays); Spring 2017 will involve full-time student teaching.
+Fall 2016 will feature immersive classroom experiences and onsite workshops four days a week (Mondays, Tuesdays, Wednesdays and Thursdays); Spring 2017 will involve full-time student teaching.

-To learn more about TEACH first class's innovative approach, contact:
+To learn more about this innovative approach, contact:

 - 1996 Ph.D.
 Northwestern University

 - 1984 M.S.E.
 University of Pennsylvania

 Fraivillig, J. L. (2008).
 Strategies for advancing children’s mathematical thinking.
 In J. M. Bay-Williams & K. Karp (Eds.), Growing professionally: Readings from NCTM Publications for grades K-8.
 Reston, VA: National Council for Teachers of Mathematics.